darkfponta/apexam/cpp/REPORT.md

 	traversing the tree through a ConstIterator, it then clears the existing nodes; the tree is then filled again with the help of the recursive function `insertSorted` which takes advantage of the fact that the keys are traversed in-order and this drastically improves the performance when compared with the function `insertSingle`.
-- `checkBalanced()`: the function checks if the tree is balanced by recursively using the private function `checkBalancedInternal`.
+- `checkBalanced`: the function checks if the tree is balanced by recursively using the private function `checkBalancedInternal`.
+The function has two overloads:
+  - `checkBalancedInternal(const Node* node)` the function works recursively by calling itself on the node left and right pointers;
+	  choosing a particular node, the function will check whether the subtree rooted in that node is balanced.
+  - `checkBalancedInternal()` this calls the previous overload using the root node as the argument.
 - `find(K)`: the function returns an Iterator to the node with the given key.
 This function proceeds recursively from the root node descending the tree according to the given comparator until the correct node is found.
     If they key is not present, the `Iterator{nullptr}` is returned.
 - `cfind(K)`: the function is the constant counterpart if `find` and returns a `ConstIterator`.
 - `erase(K)`: the function which deletes the node with the given key.
 If the node with the given key is not present, a `NotFoundException` is thrown.
-- subscript `operator[](K)` (const and non-const): these functions return the value associated with the given key.
+- subscript `operator[](K)` (const and non-const): these functions return a reference to the value associated with the given key enabling a getter-setter semantic.
-	If the non const overload doesn't find the corresponding node, a new one is created with the given key.
+	If the non-const overload doesn't find the corresponding node, a new one is created with the given key.
 	The const overload, on the other hand, will throw a NotFoundException is the corresponding node can't be found.